jasonm/redstorm-talk/slides/slides.markdown

 # Batch vs Streaming

+Design considerations

 * Data retention
-* Latency and data scope
+* Time scope of queries
+    * TODO how to better phrase this ^
+* Value of low latency

 # Presenter Notes